swarna1101/test-chat/README.md

    Ideally the loss should minimize to near 0 after several training epochs.

 5. **Test the new model**
-   Select the new tuned model and test it:
+   Select the new tuned model and test it against a set of prompts:

    ```bash
    uv run start-social